Floorp-Projects/Floorp/browser/components/urlbar/docs/experiments.rst

   more.

 Signed for testing (Signed for QA)
+  Signed-for-testing extensions that use privileged APIs can be run using the same techniques for running unsigned extensions.

-  Extensions that are signed for testing must run with the pref ``xpinstall.signatures.dev-root`` set to true and use a Firefox build where the build-time setting ``AppConstants.MOZ_REQUIRE_SIGNING`` is false [source__]. ``xpinstall.signatures.dev-root`` does not exist by default and must be created.
+  They can also be loaded normally (not temporarily) if you use a Firefox build where the build-time setting ``AppConstants.MOZ_REQUIRE_SIGNING`` is false and you set the ``xpinstall.signatures.dev-root`` pref to true [source__]. ``xpinstall.signatures.dev-root`` does not exist by default and must be created.

+  __ https://searchfox.org/mozilla-central/rev/25d9b05653f3417243af25a46fd6769addb6a50b/toolkit/mozapps/extensions/internal/XPIInstall.jsm#263

-  You deal with extensions signed for testing when you are writing extensions for experiments.
+  You encounter extensions that are signed for testing when you are writing extensions for experiments.
 See the Experiments_ section for details.

   "Signed for QA" is another way of referring to this signed state.

-  __ https://searchfox.org/mozilla-central/rev/25d9b05653f3417243af25a46fd6769addb6a50b/toolkit/mozapps/extensions/internal/XPIInstall.jsm#263

 Signed for release
-  Extensions that are signed for release can be run in any Firefox build, with no special requirements.
+  Signed-for-release extensions that use privileged APIs can be run in any Firefox build with no special requirements.

-  You deal with extensions signed for release when you are writing extensions for experiments.
+  You encounter extensions that are signed for release when you are writing extensions for experiments.
 See the Experiments_ section for details.

+The ``Extension.isPrivileged`` getter__ determines whether an extension can access privileged APIs.
+If you have a custom Firefox build and you want to grant your extension access regardless of its signed state and how it's loaded, you can modify the getter to return true unconditionally.
+This can be useful in a pinch.

-To see console logs from the extension in the browser console, check the "Show Content Messages" checkbox in the console.
+To see console logs from extensions in the browser console, check the "Show Content Messages" checkbox in the console.
 This is necessary because extensions run outside the main process.

-If you have a custom Firefox build and you want to force your extension to be loaded regardless of signed state, you can modify the ``Extension.isPrivileged`` getter__ to return true unconditionally.
-This can be useful in a pinch.

 __ https://searchfox.org/mozilla-central/rev/34cb8d0a2a324043bcfc2c56f37b31abe7fb23a8/toolkit/components/extensions/Extension.jsm#1812